Anti-racism at Aurora Theatre Company

 - We will continue our commitment that at least three of the six plays we produce each season will be directed by women.

-We are taking steps to recruit more BIPOC designers and production staff, including reaching beyond our usual network.
-Slightly more than 50% of the designers in our 2021/2022 Season are BIPOC. - We will continue our longstanding policy of “favored nations” for our artists, paying the same rate to each actor, the same rate to each director, and the same rate to each designer, regardless of union status.
+- We will continue our longstanding policy of "favored nations" for our artists, paying the same rate to each actor, the same rate to each director, and the same rate to each designer, regardless of union status.

 IN OUR ORGANIZATION

-- In the 2021/2022 Season, every new board member will increase the board’s racial, ethnic, or gender diversity.
+- In the 2022/2023 Season, every new board member will increase the board’s racial, ethnic, or gender diversity.
 Additionally, we will work with our community to develop and implement strategies to further diversify our board.

 - We have eliminated the minimum financial contribution for board members and will continue to work to diversify the board across socioeconomic lines, making the board more representative of our whole community.